RichardKnight88/american-were-bee-game/README.md

 I would like to have gradually increased the speed of scroll to increase difficulty as time progressed and add random bursts of wasps in groups.

 A 'boss' character that enters after a certain period of time, needs to be struck a set number of times and who moves in 2 dimensions - similar to the main character - would also be an interesting challenge.

+## Key Learnings

+The most striking realisation was that iterative, methodical building can create a reasonably complex game.
+By breaking a game into fundamental components and understanding these I was able to think more abstractly about how I could solve problems.

 ## How to Play